-The auto loan (or car loan) is a type of a short-term personal loan, used for purchasing a car.
+An auto loan (or car loan) is a type of short-term personal loan used for purchasing a car.
 It works like any other secured loan granted by a financial institution.
 Once you take a loan, you have to make a repayment each month on the principal and the interest.
-The main difference between the standard short-term loan and an auto loan is its purpose – in case of an auto loan, it is strictly defined.
+The main difference between the standard short-term loan and an auto loan is its purpose – in the case of an auto loan, it is strictly defined.
 Another difference is that car loans have a built-in collateral - the purchased car.
-So, if you are not able to pay the installments and as a consequence are unable pay back the borrowed money, the car is legally repossessed to the lender.
+So, if you cannot pay the installments and, as a consequence, cannot pay back the borrowed money, the car is legally repossessed to the lender.

-Car loans differ from a mortgage because you do not need any real estate collateral to apply for it.
+Car loans differ from mortgages because you do not need any real estate collateral to apply for them.
 Also, the loan granting process is less complicated and shorter in the case of auto loans.
-Another difference is the payback period length: in the case of mortgages it could be as long as 30 years, the typical term of a car loan is between 12 to 60 months.
+Another difference is the payback period length: in the case of mortgages, it could be as long as 30 years, and the typical term of a car loan is between 12 to 60 months.

 How does a car loan work?

-A car loan allows you to borrow the fixed sum of money you need to buy the vehicle.
-After the purchase, you have to repay it in fixed monthly payments, usually over one to five years (12 – 60 months).
-The interest rate is typically constant over the whole lending period and depends on how much you are borrowing.
-The general rule of a thumb says that the smaller amount you borrow, the higher the interest rate is.
+A car loan allows you to borrow a fixed sum of money you need to buy the vehicle.
+After the purchase, you must repay it in fixed monthly payments, usually over one to five years (12 – 60 months).
+The interest rate is typically constant over the lending period and depends on how much you borrow.
+The general rule of thumb says that the smaller amount you borrow, the higher the interest rate is.

-When considering taking a car loan for buying a new car, it is worth knowing that there are two main types of financing on a car loan: direct lending or dealership financing.
+When considering taking a car loan to buy a new car, it is worth knowing that there are two main types of financing on a car loan: direct lending and dealership financing.

-- Direct lending has a form of typical loan taken from a bank or credit union.
+- Direct lending is a typical loan taken from a bank or credit union.
 You sign a purchase contract with a car dealer and then use the money borrowed from the direct lender to make the appropriate payments.

-- In dealership financing, it is a car dealer who initiates the process of taking a loan and do all necessary paperwork.
-In dealership financing you usually cannot choose the lending institution – usually the loan is granted by so-called captive lenders who are associated with a car manufacturer.
+- In dealership financing, a car dealer initiates the process of taking a loan and doing all the necessary paperwork.
+In dealership financing, you usually cannot choose the lending institution – usually, the loan is granted by so-called captive lenders associated with a car manufacturer.

 Note that to promote sales, car manufacturers offer attractive financing opportunities via dealers.
-Usually, it is more profitable to by a new car with dealership financing, as it is significantly cheaper – interest rates in such loans can be as low as 0.5%, 1% or 1.5%.
+Usually, it is more profitable to buy a new car with dealership financing, as it is significantly cheaper – interest rates in such loans can be as low as 0.5%, 1%, or 1.5%.

 Car loan payment formula